balancer/docs-v3/docs/concepts/vault/transient.md

     _tokenDeltas[handler][token] = next;
 }
 ```

-This transient accounting approach moves token balances tracking at the very beginning (opening a tab) and very end of an operation (closing the tab) and allowing complete flexibility of what happens inbetween with token amounts.
-There is no further management of balances required elsewhere allowing token accounting and execution logic to be separated.
-Eventually before the transient state is about to be closed, all that needs to be ensured is that `_nonzeroDeltaCount == 0`.
+This transient accounting approach starts tracking token balances at the beginning of an operation (when opening a tab) and stops at the end (when closing the tab), providing full flexibility for any token amount changes in between.
+This eliminates the need for additional balance management elsewhere, allowing for a clear separation between token accounting and execution logic.
+Before closing the temporary state, the only requirement is to ensure that `_nonzeroDeltaCount` equals 0.